Prashant1847/Lyriks/README.md

 # Lyriks
 This is a spotify like music player where you can
 -> search songs
--> view top charts song
+-> view top charts songs
 -> top artists
--> song trending around you
+-> songs trending around you
 -> artists details with their related songs
 -> song details with lyrics and related songs